Engraver, Kaitā taonga

 Tasks

-- polish materials, workpieces, or finished products
+- polish finished pieces

-- apply protective or decorative finishes to workpieces or products
+- apply protective and decorative finishes

-- design templates or patterns
+- design templates and patterns

 Practical